sorilee/sorilee.github.io/_posts/notes/2020-06-03-materials-on-logic-and-theorem-proving.md

 **Lambek and Scott's 'Introduction to higher-order categorical logic'.**

-- An important work that introduces its readers to the subject of categorical logic.
+- An important work that introduces its reader to the subject of categorical logic.
 One will be exposed to categories and type theories (simply typed lambda calculus and many-sorted logics) along the way.
 - I'm including this one in the list, because my colleague specifically asked